 Now verify if the underlying issue has been fixed or not.
 While deleting the DNS cache might slow down the website load time for a few seconds, it’s just a one-time delay.
 So it’s worth the wait.

 Your Internet Service Provider (ISP) sets up your DNS by default.
-However, in some instances, you could consider manually switching over to a public DNS like Google DNS, Cloudflare DNS, etc. This has been known to fix many DNS-related issues and could spell out success here.
+However, in some instances, you could consider manually switching over to a public DNS like Google DNS, Cloudflare DNS, etc. This has been known to fix many DNS-related issues.

 - Launch Control Panel and change the View By Type to Small icons.